LeviHassel/.net-flicks/README.md

    * [Fluent Assertions](https://fluentassertions.com/ "Fluent Assertions")

 ## Database Design
 The database for this solution uses Entity Framework and ASP.NET Identity.
 I chose not to use Identity Roles, instead allowing all users to see both the Client and Administrator UI at once for simplicity.
+The database, called DotNetFlicksDb, is automatically seeded with data for 40 movies, provided by [TMDB](https://www.themoviedb.org "TMDB").
 ![.NetFlicks Database](https://user-images.githubusercontent.com/9669653/41392853-b398faba-6f68-11e8-996e-21f882e9df8c.png)

 ## System Architecture